 Tour company – I took my first overseas trip to Costa Rica in 2003 with G Adventures.
 That trip turned me into the travel junkie I am today.
 I like their commitment to the environment and local communities, small group sizes, and balance of free time and scheduled activities.
 It’s the way touring should be done.
-They too have been a partner of the site for a while and in a couple of weeks, I’ll be making a major announcement regarding them that will save you a ton of money!
+PLUS: You can get 10% off all tours with the code “2014GONOMADIC”.
+Use that when you visit G Adventures‘s website.
+It’s an exclusive deal for readers and found nowhere else on the web.

 Airline alliance – While I travel hack the world and use points to fly just about anyone I can, when I am paying for my flights or have the miles, I am a Oneworld loyalist.
 While the Star Alliance has more airlines to choose from, American Airlines (the US partner) is far better than United and I’m also a huge fan of Cathay Pacific and British Airways!
 Win, win all around.

 Travel credit card – This is a bit tricky since deals, cards, bonuses change so often.
 I sign up for a lot of cards in order to travel hack so I can fly for free.
 But when it comes to my everyday spending, I rotate between three cards: Starwoods AMEX (business expenses), American Airlines (points for free flights), and Chase Sapphire Preferred (some points, plus no foreign transaction fees).